 McLennan, 70, tells you straight up he went to prison for 28 years this last time because he murdered the owner of Martin’s Drive Inn on Weberville Road in 1986.
 “I killed someone there in 1971, too,” he says.
 “That was the roughest place in town, man.
 Everybody had a piece.”

 We’ll give him that, but since I did pay $7.95 for a copy of court papers pertaining to his case, you can read them at the end of the post if you’re interested.
 Basically, Otis received a life sentence in 1988 for shooting his cousin, who died a week later.
 The incident was March 2 and just two months later, Otis Bell was shipped off- he’d say railroaded- to the penitentiary.
-In those court papers, which used Bell’s nickname “Trouble” without protest from a court-appointed lawyer, you’ll read about a man of the same age and name, but that’s not the Otis Bell you’ll find waiting tables at Nubian Queen Lola’s Cajun Kitchen on Rosewood Avenue.
+In those court papers, which used Bell’s nickname “Trouble” without protest from a court-appointed lawyer, you’ll read about a man of the same age and name, but that’s not the Otis Bell you’d find waiting tables at Nubian Queen Lola’s Cajun Kitchen on Rosewood Avenue.
 It’s not the Otis I’ve been over to see four or five times in the past month.

 It started when I ran into Lola Stephens on E. 12th one night.
 “I want you to meet my husband Otis,” she said.
 “He just got out of prison.”
 I was there checking out the transformation of the corner that once was as close as Austin got to The Wire.
 And now it’s got Dozen Street, a piano bar like none other, and Full Circle Bar, devoted to hardcore skeeball players.
 There’s also the blues-themed pizza joint King Bee Lounge and the rock box Badlands, plus an art gallery and a hip food court going in.
 They’ve all got great patios and everyone sits outside smoking, where they can hear the music just fine.
 All these new businesses have kept a little bit of the grit, even the makeover knights of the Full Circle, because 12th and Chicon ain’t gonna just wash away like that.

 White kids riding around on bicycles?!
-Otis Bell couldn’t believe that shit when he came back to 12th and Chicon in July.
-The hoodrats are still there, but they’re outnumbered by a younger generation, not intimidated by street people.
+Otis Bell couldn’t believe that shit when he came back to 12th and Chicon in July 2015.
+The hoodrats were still there, but they’re outnumbered by a younger generation, not intimidated by street people.
 East Austin has become the Brooklyn of Texas, the dangerous/cool ‘hood, with gentrification causing real estate values- and taxes- to soar.
 Many of the area’s settlers are being priced out, including those whose parents and grandparents were, basically, forced to live in East Austin, “The Negro District” of a 1928 city plan.
 Austin is the only big city in America to lose black residents, because they’re moving to the more affordable suburbs.
 Wealth rules the city.

 McLennan lives over on E. 18th Street with his sister, who has no intention of moving, he said.
 “There have been some white folks trying to get my sister to sell the house to them, but she won’t do it.
 She’ll make a lot of money, but where’s she gonna go?
 All she knows is the East Side.”